jpratt9/john-pratt.com/src/frontend/content/posts/python-web-scraping-tutorial/index.md

 Pulling data from a website is great, but it's not the end of the road.
 The real magic happens when you get that information out of your script and into a file you can actually work with.
 This is where all your hard work pays off.

 The best practice I've found over the years is to structure your scraped data as a **list of dictionaries**.
-Think of it this way: each dictionary is a single "thing" you scraped-like a product, a job listing, or an article.
+Think of it this way: each dictionary is a single "thing" you scraped - like a product, a job listing, or an article.
 The dictionary keys are the data labels (e.g., "title," "price," "location"), and the values are the actual information you extracted.

 This structure is incredibly versatile and makes exporting a breeze.